Introduction

 You will likely see a couple of warnings here:

-The first one saying that the Data Source is not registered, and will be copied to the server.
-And the second one saying the projection is different (all web maps will be Mercator, but the NTS shape files are Canada Albers) they will be re-projected on the server, but it will take some extra time to process).
+One might say that the Data Source is not registered, and will be copied to the server.
+Another might say that the projection is different (all web maps will be Mercator, but the NTS shapefiles are Canada Albers)–they will be re-projected on the server, but it will take some extra time to process.

 If any errors are present (red X) they will need to be addressed before publishing.
 It is possible you will see Unique numeric IDs are not assigned.
 If so, double click on the message and it will open a window allowing you to enable the unique ID’s.

 This will open a web page with information about your map.
-The URL in the web browser could be shared with others allowing them to view your map.
+The URL in the web browser can be shared with others allowing them to view your map (you’ll be doing that for the maps you make for your assignment).

 To see the map, press “Open in Map Viewer”